martenmatrix/personal-website/README.md

 ##### Customization of links
 The page displays links to external sources and internal sources, these pages are rendered based on the specifications in the `links.js` file.

-The object, contained in the file, will be used to render the links:
+The array, contained in the file, will be used to render the links:
-- `gitName: <string>`⁣—This specifies the name of the GitHub service you are using.
-It is only used on a page of a project you've showcased to state the correct site it is linking to.
 - `homepageLinks: <array>`—This array contains an object for each link on the homepage.
 	- `<object>`
 		- `title: <string> required`—Assign the link a title.